unjs/automd/README.md

 ### `jsdocs` Generator

-`jsdocs` generator can automatically read through your code and extract and sync documentation of function exports leveraging JSDocs and TypeScript hints.
+The `jsdocs` generator can automatically read through your code and extract and sync documentation of function exports leveraging JSDocs and TypeScript hints.

 Internally it uses [untyped](https://untyped.unjs.io/) and [jiti](https://github.com/unjs/jiti) loader for JSDocs parsing and TypeScript support.